Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Background

 \subsection{Multi-Agent Markov Decision Process}

-In this paper, we consider the `cooperative' multi-agent MDP (CO-MA-MDP) with `$m$' agents, wherein, the action is a Cartesian product of the action of the individual agents.
-Here, at each stage the action is given by $u = (u^1,\dots,u^m)$, where $u^i$ is the action of agent $i$.
+In this paper, we consider the `cooperative' multi-agent MDP (CO-MA-MDP) with `$m$' agents, where at each stage, the action is given by $u = (u^1,\dots,u^m)$, with $u^i$ being the action of agent $i$.
 Hence, the overall action space is given by $\U = \U^1 \times \U^2 \times \dots \times \U^m$, where $\U^i$ is the action space of agent $i$ and, $u^i\in \U^i(x), x \in S$.
 As a result, the size of the action space grows exponentially in the number of agents.
-To see its impact, we now rewrite \eqref{Bellman_T}, \eqref{PI}, and \eqref{Bellman_T_mu}, respectively, as follows:

-Note that in the minimization in equations \eqref{Bellman_T_MA} and \eqref{PIExpanded}, the action $u$ has $m$ components each corresponding to an agent as opposed to a single component in equations \eqref{Bellman_T} and \eqref{PI}.
-From \eqref{Bellman_T_mu_MA}, we can see that the policy $\mu$ also has $m$ components $\mu=(\mu^1,\ldots,\mu^m)$, with each component corresponding to an agent as opposed to \eqref{Bellman_T_mu}.
+To see its impact, note that while the underlying equations are still \eqref{Bellman_T}-\eqref{Bellman_T_mu} in the case of the CO-MA-MDP, in the minimization in these equations, the action $u$ now has $m$ components each corresponding to an agent as opposed to a single component in equations \eqref{Bellman_T} and \eqref{PI}.
+Further, in \eqref{Bellman_T_mu}, the policy $\mu$ in the MA case has $m$ components $\mu=(\mu^1,\ldots,\mu^m)$, with each component corresponding to an agent as opposed to \eqref{Bellman_T_mu}.